micro-manager/micro-manager.github.io/_pages/Toptica_iBeamSmartCW.md

 Upon quitting Micro-manager, the device adapter switches back the laser to **normal control mode**.

-{% include Important text=" If the laser is in '''CW mode''', it will no longer be controllable by the Topas software from Toptica. '''This can happen when Micro-Manager crashes unexpectedly and the device adapter is not properly unloaded'''.
+{% include notice icon="note" content=" If the laser is in '''CW mode''', it will no longer be controllable by the Topas software from Toptica. '''This can happen when Micro-Manager crashes unexpectedly and the device adapter is not properly unloaded'''.
 Before using Topas, load the device adapter in Micro-manager and quit the software.
 The laser will then be usable with Toptica's software." %}

 In order to switch faster to normal mode, another device is available in the device adapter: **iBeamSmartNormal**.
 This device **does not** allow